castorm/kafka-connect-http/README.md

 > *   Type: `Long`
 > *   Default: `60000`

-#### Throttling HttpRequests with AdaptableIntervalThrottler
+#### Throttling HttpRequests with `AdaptableIntervalThrottler`

 Throttles rate of requests based on a fixed interval.
-However, it has two modes of operation, with two different
-intervals:
+It has, however, two modes of operation, with two different  intervals:
-*   Up to date: No new records, or they have been created since last poll
+*   **Up to date** No new records in last poll, or there were new records, but "recently" created (shorter than interval)
-*   Catching up: There were new records in last poll but they were created long ago (longer than interval)
+*   **Catching up** There were new records in last poll, but they were created "long ago" (longer than interval)

 > ##### `http.timer.interval.millis`
 > Interval in between requests when up-to-date